Codigami/CFAlertViewController/README.md

 #CFAlertViewController
 `CFAlertViewController` is a library that helps you display and customise **alerts and action sheets** on iPad and iPhone.
 It offers screen rotation as well as an adaptive UI support.
 CFAlertViewController’s functionality is almost similar to the native UIAlertController.
-You can check out the variations you can implement by using the library:

 <GIF>